 - a.
-Tenant Operations Equity Equity Invested During Operations Period: To provide for funds that may be needed to sustain the hotel operations when there is insufficient operation revenue to cover needed hotel capital or operational costs, Tenant is allowed to invest additional equity for capital improvements and operations (under certain conditions) as follows: - Capital Improvements: Equity invested for defined capital improvements earns 11% IRR; and

-- Operations: Equity invested for operations to avoid loan default (i.e., debt paydown, debt service shortfall, etc.) or for existing or potential operating shortfalls (i.e., when revenues are insufficient to cover operating expenses due to a demonstrated market-wide downturn) is allowed to earn interest calculated on a simple return basis equal to the lesser of (i) the then interest rate on the then outstanding senior loan on the project, or (ii) 10%.
+Tenant Operations Equity Equity Invested During Operations Period: To provide for funds that may be needed to sustain the hotel operations when there is insufficient operation revenue to cover needed hotel capital or operational costs, Tenant is allowed to invest additional equity for capital improvements and operations (under certain conditions) as follows: - Capital Improvements: Equity invested for defined capital improvements earns 11% IRR; and - Operations: Equity invested for operations to avoid loan default (i.e., debt paydown, debt service shortfall, etc.) or for existing or potential operating shortfalls (i.e., when revenues are insufficient to cover operating expenses due to a demonstrated market-wide downturn) is allowed to earn interest calculated on a simple return basis equal to the lesser of (i) the then interest rate on the then outstanding senior loan on the project, or (ii) 10%.
 Operations Equity is subject to Port's reasonable consent and approval based on TZK's written notice referencing a market-wide downturn with evidence showing a decrease of 5% or more in San Francisco hotel market Hotel Revenue per Available Rooms ("RevPAR") over the preceding 12-month period.
-RevPAR is one of the key leading indicators, or metrics, of the hospitality industry's economic health. - d.
+RevPAR is one of the key leading indicators, or metrics, of the hospitality industry's economic health.

+- d.
 Cap on Amount of Equity.
 The equity invested prior to construction completion is limited to \$60 million and the equity invested during the operation phase is limited to up to \$20 million (inflated at 10-year intervals over the 50-year initial lease term). - 16.
 Competent Hotel Management Required: TZK's final selection of a hotel management company or operator is subject to prior review and approval by the Port.
 The hotel manager must have a minimum number of years of hotel management experience and will be subject to operation standards to maintain. - 17.
 Sublease: All subleases are subject to Port's prior consent. - 18.
 Leasehold Financing: TZK will have the right to obtain project financing from bona fide institutional lenders secured by its leasehold interest. - 19.
 No Subordination of Port's Lease Interest: TZK is not allowed to place any lien on Port's ownership of the Site. - 20.
 Public Open Space: TZK is responsible for funding the construction, operation, and maintenance of the public open space during the lease term. - 21.
 Sea Level Rise: The Lease will include provisions addressing sea level rise.
 TZK is required to work with the Port in anticipation of this issue, including implementing flood protection measures determined to be necessary by the Chief Harbor Engineer to protect the building and public health and safety. - 22.
-City and Other Standard Lease Requirements: The LDDA and the Lease will include all of the applicable Port and City requirements.
-They cover such topics as insurance requirements, non-discrimination requirements, hiring policies, indemnity and release, insurance, hazardous materials, casualty, mortgages, maintenance and repair, and all of the other applicable Port and City requirements.
+City and Other Standard Lease Requirements: The applicable City and Port requirements are incorporated into the LDDA and Lease, including Non-Discrimination in Contracts and Benefits, First Source Hiring Program, and Local Business Enterprises participation as provided under the applicable City Ordinances.
+Port staff has coordinated with TZK, the City Contract Monitoring Division (CMD), and the City Office of Economic and Workforce Development (OEWD) to ensure that local business enterprises ("LBEs") and local residents participate in this development.